neondatabase/website/content/docs/functions/json_extract_path_text.md

 ### Alternative functions

-- [json_extract_path](./json_extract_path.md) - `json_extract_path` is a similar function that can extract data from a `JSON` object at the specified path.
-The difference being that it return a JSON object, while `json_extract_path_text` always returns text.
-The right function to use depends on what we want to use the output data for.
+- [json_extract_path](/docs/functions/json_extract_path) - This is a similar function that can extract data from a `JSON` object at the specified path.
+The difference is that it returns a `JSON` object, while `json_extract_path_text` always returns text.
+The right function to use depends on what you want to use the output data for.
-- [jsonb_extract_path_text](./jsonb_extract_path_text.md) - It is a similar function that can extract data from a `JSON` object at the specified path.
-It is more efficient, but works only with data of the type `JSONB`.
+- `jsonb_extract_path_text` - This is a similar function that can extract data from a `JSON` object at the specified path.
+It is more efficient but works only with data of the type `JSONB`.

 ## Resources